Jay Whiss

-Jordan Whiston (born September 24, 1992), better known by his stage name Jay Whiss, is a Canadian rapper and songwriter from Toronto, Ontario.
+Jordan Whiston (September 24, 1992 – March 22, 2025), better known by his stage name Jay Whiss, was a Canadian rapper and songwriter from Toronto, Ontario.
 He first gained international attention after the release of the single "Watch This", which appeared on OVO Sound Radio in late 2015.
 Whiss also appeared on the Noisey documentary 6IX RISING (2017), which showcased hip hop culture in Canada.
 He is one-third of the hip hop collective Prime Boys, alongside Jimmy Prime and Donnie.
 Prime Boys released their debut studio album Koba World on July 27, 2018; the album received a 9/10 score by Exclaim!.
 Whiss was also featured in the short film Remember Me, Toronto (2019) by Mustafa the Poet.

 He embarked on his solo venture in 2019 with the release of his EP Dark Clouds, after being signed to Universal Music Canada.
 The 3-track EP, which served as a prequel to his upcoming album, contained the single "Every Night", featuring vocals from Jimmy Prime and Safe, and "Dark Cloud", which was also confirmed to be the first single from the upcoming album.
 Jay's debut studio album Peace of Mind was released on March 3, 2020.
 The album was supported by the singles "Valet", featuring Puffy L'z, "Lay Low", featuring Donnie, and "Mind in a Maze".
 It received an 8/10 rating by Exclaim!.

+Whiss died in March 2025 from brain cancer.

 Life and career

 Early life: 1992–2010

 Jay Whiss was born in 1992 to an Irish mother and Vincentian father.
 An only child, he was raised by his single mother who moved to St. Lawrence, Toronto when he was a week old.
 He has stated that he lived in a number of different places whilst growing up.
-Whiss claims he had a typical childhood, playing hockey and soccer, and in 2006, at the age of 11, he moved to the opposite side of the city but still hung around in The Esplanade area of Toronto.
+Whiss claims he had a typical childhood, playing hockey and soccer, and in 2006, at the age of 11, he moved to the opposite side of the city but still hung around in the Esplanade area of Toronto.
 He attended numerous high schools but eventually dropped out after being 4.5 credits short of graduating.
 Whiss mentions that he had no musical influence in his family, but his mother, who was a part-time employee at HMV, used to bring numerous musical CDs from different genres home, which drew him to like music.
 He recalls his father saying to him: "you know the lyrics to every song but don't do your homework" in regards to his childhood.
 His earliest musical influences include Ludacris, Missy Elliot, The Notorious B.I.G., and Jay Z. He has also noted Canadian artists Solitair, Kardinal Offishall, and Point Blank amongst his influences.